Search

 Navigating the Condo Authority Tribunal (CAT) or the Landlord Tenant Board (LTB) can be complex and time-consuming.
 Whether you’re a condo owner, board member, property manager, landlord, or tenant, understanding your rights and obligations is crucial.
 Our experienced paralegals can provide you with the support and representation you need to achieve a successful outcome.

-Similarly, our team is happy to provide representation at the Small Claims court.
+Our team is happy to provide representation at the Small Claims court.
 Our Small Claims court experience lies primarily in employment matters and in debt recovery; however, should you require assistance in any area, we encourage you to fill out our intake form so that we may better assess your needs.

 Condominium Authority Tribunal (CAT) Disputes